MiniZinc/libminizinc/README.txt

 ** Bugs **

-If you encounter any problems with MiniZinc, please use the MiniZinc bug tracker at https://github.com/MiniZinc/libminizinc/issues to report any issues or feature requests.
+If you encounter any problems with MiniZinc, please use the MiniZinc discussion forum https://www.minizinc.org/forum.html and the bug tracker at https://github.com/MiniZinc/libminizinc/issues to report any issues or feature requests.